+- Prolonged exposure to online technologies, particularly from an early age.

+- Exposure to Illegal, Inappropriate, or Harmful Content.

 - Grooming,

-- Cyberbullying,
+- · Cyberbullying,

 - Making, taking and distribution of illegal images and "Sexting."

 - Physical, Sexual, and Emotional Abuse.

 - Identity theft,

 - Privacy Issues,

 - Addiction to gaming or gambling.

 - Pressure from the media and targeted advertising.

 - Theft and Fraud from activities such as Phishing.

 - Viruses, Malware, etc.